MirantisContainers/mke-docs/content/docs/reference/backuprestore/external.md

 INFO[0015] Backup aws-backup completed successfully
 ```

-You can list the backups by running the `mkectl backup list` command:
+To list the backups by running the `mkectl backup list` command:

 Example output: